Jackxiini/Handwritten-digits-recognition-service/README.md

 # Handwritten digit recognition service

-This project uses Tensorflow's MNIST dataset to train and test the model.
+This project uses MNIST dataset to train and test the model.
 Using a trained model to create a program that recognizes handwritten digits, and then publishes service by using Flask, deploys the service to a docker container, and stores the data in a database by connecting a Cassandra container.

 # Instructions